-I bring more than 20 years of experience in media and technology from across the US, including Los Angeles, Atlanta, and New York.
+I have more than 20 years experience in media and technology from across industries and and locations, having worked in L.A., Atlanta, and NYC.

-I am a technical communications person who has contributed to organizations in content and knowledge roles — always focused on meeting information needs of readers, users, learners, customers.
+I am a technical communications person who has contributed to organizations in tech and content roles — always focused on meeting information needs of readers, users, learners, customers.

 I am a proud graduate of an HBCU, Morehouse College, where I earned a BA and learned ways to distinguish myself amid high competition.
 I went on to earn an MS from Pace University where I began my information technology path and became immersed in technical communication work.

-Professionally, I started out in journalism after studying writing and publishing, and got into technology early in my career.
-I worked in digital publishing, learned web development, and produced multimedia content at news sites, including TIME.com.
+Professionally, I worked in journalism after studying communications and publishing, and I soon got into technology early in my career.
+I worked in digital publishing and learned web development, then produced multimedia content at news sites, including TIME.com.

-I gained more experience along the way: I used my writing skills at a web design agency, producing proposals and business copy; and I used my understanding of content management in a Webmaster role at a museum; I learned data science as it is used in journalism and worked on the research desk at business news outlet, Crain’s New York.
+I gained other experience along the way: I used my writing skills at Pixod, a web design agency, producing proposals and marketing copy; I used my understanding of content management in a Webmaster role at a museum; I learned how data science is used in journalism and worked on the research desk at business news outlet, Crain’s New York.

 Then I got an opportunity to teach web and data skills at CUNY Graduate School of Journalism.
 I applied my understanding of digital content and my balance of technology and communication skills to develop instructional media.

-My experience led me to NYU IT where I’ve been since 2014 and where I get to do a combination of all my abilities:
+My experiences have led me to NYU IT where I’ve worked since 2014.
+Here I get to use a combination of all my abilities:

 - technical writing, technical communication, and documentation